-Finding Help & Recovery in Somerville, MA
+Finding Help & Recovery in Somerville, Massachusetts

 Alcohol & Drug Rehab Centers in Somerville, Massachusetts

-A residential treatment program provides inpatient treatment where the patient has full-time access to counselors, medical staff and addiction specialists.
+A residential treatment program provides inpatient treatment where the patient has full-time access to counselors, medical staff, and addiction specialists.
 Most of the patients who attend a residential treatment program go through detox as the first step in treatment.
-During residential treatment, patients reside in the treatment center where medical professionals can monitor them as they attend meetings, learn about substance use disorders and recovery and receive group or individual counseling sessions.
+During residential treatment, patients reside in the treatment center where medical professionals can monitor them as they attend meetings, learn about substance use disorders, and recovery and receive group or individual counseling sessions.
 These programs are more suitable for patients with severe or long-term addictions.
 Somerville and nearby cities offer multiple residential treatment program options.

 Partial hospitalization programs require patients to attend the treatment facility for multiple hours each day while living at home or in another stable environment.
 During their time in a PHP, patients may learn about various recovery aspects, participate in counseling sessions and attend meetings.
 Partial hospitalization can either serve as a next step in the recovery journey for those who have completed residential treatment or as an alternative for patients who need a less intensive option for treatment.

 Outpatient programs allow patients to live at home or in a safe housing environment provided by the treatment facility as they continue attending treatment for specific hours each day or a few times per week.
 These programs may consist of recovery meetings and counseling or substance dependence education.
 Usually, those in treatment will proceed to an outpatient program once they’ve successfully completed residential and partial hospitalization programs, but those who require a less intensive program can find it more appropriate to start with an outpatient program.